DARIAH-ERIC/contact-helpdesk/README.md

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to settings / Contact Helpdesk settings in order to set some mandatory options

+## Options
+- reCaptcha site key (use https://www.google.com/recaptcha/admin)
+- reCaptcha secret key (as above)
+- OTRS instance URL (e.g. http://www.example.com/otrs/nph-genericinterface.pl/Webservice/GenericTicketConnector)
+- Ticketing User (the username of the user creating the ticket on the OTRS system)
+- Ticketing User Password (its password)
+- Default OTRS Ticket Owner ID (Who would be the owner by default, please use the ID of such user, the ID can be found on your OTRS instance)
+- Default OTRS Ticket Responsible ID (Who would be responsible by default, please use the ID of such user, the ID can be found on your OTRS instance)

 # How does it work?
 Once the options are created, you can add a shortcode into one of your page (a contact page for example) by adding:
 `[contact-helpdesk]`